Applications for the January 2027 cohort close November 2, 2026.

 Academic Libraries Concentration

-Academic Libraries Concentration now available for MLIS@Denver students.* The concentration prepares future academic librarians for various roles, from providing instructional and research support to faculty and students to managing institutional repositories.
+The Academic Libraries concentration is available for the 2026–2027 academic year.
+The concentration prepares future academic librarians for various roles, from providing instructional and research support to faculty and students to managing institutional repositories.

 As a Morgridge College of Education student, you will also learn to see these skill sets through a social-justice-focused lens.
 Since the archivist profession can be practiced in many types of industries and fields, the archiving sequence will help you stand out to effect positive change and serve as a steward of your community’s history.